 While the process of considering, approving, and managing an employee's leave involves documentation and adherence to rules, it is important to always bear in mind your employee's personal challenges and feelings, and communicate with him or her with sensitivity and compassion.
 Be aware that work demands and the need for documentation may be the furthest things from your employee's mind, and be prepared to be flexible in dealing with him or her.
 Your willingness to help staff balance work and personal issues—and your kindness throughout these encounters—can lead to greater employee loyalty, morale, and retention that may extend to the affected employee's co-workers as well.

-Whenever one of your staff members will be taking a leave, please notify the interim FAS Leaves Consultant and Manager of HR Administrative Services, Jeanette Sanchez Kamieneski, at (617) 496-2553 or email@example.com as early as possible.
+Whenever one of your staff members will be taking a leave, please notify the FAS Leaves Consultant, Jeanette Sanchez Kamieneski, at (617) 496-2553 or firstname.lastname@example.org as early as possible for assistance.

 The Family and Medical Leave Act (FMLA)